 DVA is a tax-exempt charitable organization under section 501(c)(3) of the U.S. Internal Revenue Code and is eligible to receive tax-deductible contributions.

-Money you donate today will support DVA’s important work to reduce animal suffering worldwide.
+The GIFT you make today will go twice as far to support DVA’s important work to reduce animal suffering worldwide.

 Your support is greatly appreciated!